goldmann/docker-squash/README.rst

                             specified will squash all layers in the image -t TAG, --tag TAG     Specify the tag to be used for the new image.
-By default it'll be set to 'image' argument --tmp-dir TMP_DIR     Temporary directory to be used --output-path OUTPUT_PATH
+By default it'll be set to 'image' argument --tmp-dir TMP_DIR     Temporary directory to be created and used --output-path OUTPUT_PATH
                             Path where the image should be stored after squashing.
                             If not provided, image will be loaded into Docker